Vietnam.vn - Nền tảng quảng bá Việt Nam

 The bill, which now goes to President Yoon Suk-yeol for final approval, was proposed by both Yoon’s ruling party and South Korea’s main opposition party.
 And despite fierce opposition from dog meat traders’ associations, Lee Sang-kyung, director of the dog meat ban campaign at HSI Korea, said the bill’s grace period and relief measures would help dog farmers weather the difficult transition.

-“Based on our experience talking to workers in the industry at HSI, we know that the majority of dog meat farmers and slaughterhouses want to leave the industry but don’t know how to do so.
-Now with the bill, the compensation package (and) financial support from the government, I think this is the right time for them to do so,” said Lee.
+“Based on our experience talking to industry workers at HSI, we know that the majority of dog meat farmers and slaughterhouses want to leave the industry but don’t know how to do so.
+Now with the bill, the compensation package (and) financial support from the government, I think this is the right time for them to do so,” said Mr. Lee.

 Quang Anh